shijiale0609/atomistic_elastics/README.md

 The **bulk** folder contains an equilibrated configuration used for bulk elastic measurements (k_ii).
 The **cylinder** folder contains an equilibrated configuration of cylindrically confined 5CB for k_24 measurements.

+## The update between this repo and https://github.com/hsidky/atomistic_elastics.git
+This repo uses ABF (Adaptive Biasing Force Algorithm) instead of BFS (Basis Function Sampling) for calculating elastic constants (gen_elastic_runs.py).